rochars/byte-data/README.md

 - Signed 32-bit ints
 - Unsigned 32-bit ints
 - Signed 32-bit floats in the -1.0 to 1.0 range
+- Signed 64-bit floats in the -1.0 to 1.0 range
 - Strings

 ## Use